-64 Maryland provides that an individual under guardianship for mental disability is not competent to vote if "a court of competent jurisdiction has specifically found by clear and convincing evidence that the individual cannot communicate, with or without accommodations, a desire to participate in the voting process."
+Maryland provides that an individual under guardianship for mental disability is not competent to vote if "a court of competent jurisdiction has specifically found by clear and convincing evidence that the individual cannot communicate, with or without accommodations, a desire to participate in the voting process."
 Md.
 Code Ann.
 Elec.
 Law § LAW § 3-102.
 In Nevada, "[a] person is not ineligible to vote on the ground that the person has been adjudicated mentally incompetent unless a court of competent jurisdiction specifically finds by clear and convincing evidence that the person lacks the mental capacity to vote because he or she cannot communicate, with or without accommodations, a specific desire to participate in the voting process and includes the finding in a court order."
 Nev.
 Rev. Stat.
 Ann. § 293.5415.
 New Mexico provides that individuals who lack the mental capacity to vote are "limited only to those persons who are unable to mark their ballot and who are concurrently also unable to communicate their voting preference."
 N.M.
 Const.
 Art.
 VII, § 1.
 California requires that for an individual under conservatorship, "the court finds by clear and convincing evidence that the person cannot communicate, with or without reasonable accommodations, a desire to participate in the voting process" Cal.
 Elec.
 Code § 2208.
+Most recently, Maine's statutes were amended to require guardianship orders to include whether a person retains the right to vote and, if not, to include findings that support removing that right, which must include a finding that the person cannot communicate, with or without support, a specific desire to participate in the voting process.
+ME.
+REV. STAT.
+ANN. § 5-310(1)(a).

 California adopted this standard following the filing of a federal administrative complaint against the Superior Court of Los Angeles in July 2014 alleging that its judges utilize literacy tests to determine if an adult under conservatorship is qualified to vote.
 See Disability and Abuse Project of Spectrum Institute as next friend of limited conservatees under the jurisdiction of the Los Angeles Superior Court v.
 Los Angeles Superior Court (Jul.
 10, 2014) (administrative complaint filed with U.S. Dep't of Justice, Civil Rights Division alleging violations of 42 U.S.C.
 1973aa (Literacy Tests), 42 U.S.C.
 1972aa-6 (Disability Accommodations, 42 U.S.C.
 12132 (Modifications of Policy), and 29 U.S.C.
-794(a) (Section 504 Discrimination)), http://disability-abuse.com/doj/complaint.pdf.
+794(a) (Section 504 Discrimination)), https://disability-abuse.com/doj/complaint.pdf.
 In August 2016, that complaint was amended to include claims that the state failed to provide timely notice to individuals who had lost their voting rights due to the change in the law that they could seek to have those rights restored.